 When I woke up after a quick nap, I did the first thing I did every morning; pull the curtains to the side and see what Mother Nature had in store for me.
 To my surprise it was pouring and I just smiled and hopped in the shower.
 The smile was actually reverse tears because the last thing I wanted to do was put on rain gear to start my day.

-The day’s highlight was a special delivery by the sister of a co-worker of mine.
-Chris Hernandez, who’s sister Corena Jane McCormack, has a husband stationed at Fort Meade which is just down the road from Jessup, Maryland, where I had just spent the night.
-Corena took it upon herself to hand deliver a full box of donuts and a box of coffee (that you can see in my cooler in the backseat) which was a HUGE bright spot on the rainy Maryland morning.
+The day's highlight was a special delivery by the sister of a co-worker of mine Chris Hernandez.
+Her sister Corena Jane McCormack has a husband stationed at Fort Meade, which is just down the road from Jessup, Maryland, where I had just spent the night.
+Corena took it upon herself to hand deliver a full box of donuts and a box of coffee (that you can see in my cooler in the backseat), which was a HUGE bright spot on the rainy Maryland morning.

-Time to scramble and go off-grid and do what had to be done to get the 10,000 in so I veered Northwest on the Interstate system not really caring where I was going (which was kind of nice to not have have an actual destination to shoot for) only that I needed a 1000+ miles for the day.
+Time to scramble and go off grid and do what had to be done to get the 10,000 in so I veered northwest on the interstate system not really caring where I was going (which was kind of nice to not have an actual destination to shoot for), only that I needed a 1,000+ miles for the day.

 I made gas stops in Gettysburg, PA, Dupont, PA, Castle Creek, NY, Williamsport, PA, Flintstone, MD, and lord knows where else.
-I’m not even sure at this point what state I’m in and had to actually ask once when in Flintstone, Maryland late in the evening.
-When I asked where I was the lady told me Flintstone to which I replied, “I know, what state?”
-She looked at me with the bewildered look and said Maryland.
+I wasn't even sure at that point what state I was in and had to actually ask once when in Flintstone, Maryland late in the evening.
+When I asked where I was the lady told me Flintstone, to which I replied, "I know, what state?"
+She looked at me with a bewildered look and said Maryland.
 I asked if she had ever heard of Honor Flight and handed her a flyer and she understood.
 She even bought my coffee.
 Remembering her name though would take a miracle at this point.